007rohitSaini/commandline_pos/README.md

 `pip install -r requirements.txt`</br>
 `python main.py`</br>

+create tables from sql folder before running the program.</br>

 I made this project as my 12th grade final project,made it as guildlined by my school computer teacher.</br>
 want to make it better by school will not allow , may be never get a update.